Dear Mr. Electrician: How do I add a dimmer switch and new ceiling light fixture? I want to hang a light fixture where there is currently no wiring.

 You need to determine where you will be getting power from and where do you want the wall switch to be located.
 In the example on this page I was lucky to find power in an existing wall switch where the client wanted the additional switch located.

-Not all wall switches have a hot and a neutral.
-Some just have a hot and a switch leg which cannot be used to feed something else.
+Not all wall switches have a hot (LINE) and a neutral.
+Some just have a hot and a switch leg which cannot be used to provide power to something else.

 I used a long thin screwdriver inserted along side of the switch box to feel for any obstacles such as pipes or wood studs.
 A short piece of fish tape can also be used for probing into a wall.